Sustainable lithium extraction: Taupō's economic future?

 Geo40 chief executive John Worth says the green revolution, especially the push for electric cars, has catapulted the mineral into high demand.

-"Lithium has become one of the base minerals for battery technology," he says.
+"Lithium has become one of the base minerals for battery technology," he said.

 "The price has, for quite some time, been around that US$10,000 [per tonne] (NZD$15,000).
 But because of supply shortages, we're seeing extraordinary spot prices, especially the Chinese spot price, where that's now reached $50,000 a tonne for the first time."